© 2026 KWBU

 Shout!
 Black Gospel Music Moments - 'A City Called Heaven' by Mahalia Jackson

-Friends, there's nothing like them.
-So let me add one more.
-Her majestic reading of 'City Called Heaven' from 1951.
-It's a master class and tension and release of piety and power and a voice for the ages.
+So let me add one more: her majestic reading of “City Called Heaven” from 1951 – it’s a master class on tension and release, of piety and power, and a majestic voice for the ages.

 Mahalia Jackson - City Called Heaven